DanielOaks/demoscene-basics/tweetcarts/pixtunnel.md

 {% include pico8-palette.html colours="12,1,2,-8,8,14,15,-1,-7,9,10" %}

 #### Summary
 This is a tunnel that only uses simple circles.
-To fill in the empty space, it doesn't call `cls()` at the start of each frame and uses the colours that already exist on the screen (see the [cls-vs-dithering page](./basics#cls-vs-dithering) for some more info on this technique)
+To fill in the empty space, it doesn't call `cls()` at the start of each frame and uses the colours that already exist on the screen (see the [cls-vs-dithering page](./basics#cls-vs-dithering) for some more info on this technique).

 #### Pictures
 <div class="halfgrid">